Leeds United W.F.C.: History

-The club began in 1989.
-After playing in the Yorkshire and Humberside League for seven years, the 1997–98 season saw the team gain promotion to the AXA FA Northern Premier League under the management of Mark Hodgson.
+In 1989, Leeds United Women F.C. was formed and after playing in the Yorkshire and Humberside League for seven years, the 1997–98 season saw the team gain promotion to the FA Northern Premier League under the management of Mark Hodgson.
 In 1999–2000 season they reached the semi-finals of the FA Women's Cup Narrowly losing 2–1 to Croydon in a very close game at Ossett Albion.
 After consolidating and adjusting to National League football for a couple of seasons, the team achieved promotion with a 5–0 win away at Wolverhampton Wanderers on 7 May 2001 and were crowned champions of the Northern Premier League and gained promotion to the Women's Premier League.
-Leeds finished a credible fourth in their first season in the top flight (2001–02), with manager Mark Hodgson winning The FA Women's Premier Leagues 'Manager of the Year' award.
+Leeds finished a credible fourth in their first season in the top flight, with manager Mark Hodgson winning The FA Women's Premier Leagues 'Manager of the Year' award.
 The following season proved to be a tough one and Leeds finished the league in seventh place.

 The 2003–04 season saw a new manager, Julie Chipchase, appointed and Leeds once again finished in fourth place – the highest-placed team outside London.
 In the 2004–05 season the side finished in fifth place.